 This includes demanding that your players become coaches from the sideline.
 For instance, if your team is working on a standard shell drill, have the players waiting in line communicate to the player on defense.
 One of the biggest questions I get from our guys on communication is, “What do you want me to say?”
 Assign them specific roles and a vocabulary to use, and hold them accountable to that.
 The players in the lines will grasp the concept sooner, if they are coaching those in front of them.

->

-> Using a variety of drills can also help make practice more intense.
+Using a variety of basketball drills can also help make practice more intense.
 Players get bored doing the same drills; sometimes making one little adjustment to a drill can help ignite that segment of practice.
 For instance, say your team does three-man weave every day for three minutes.
 The next time you do that drill, give them a goal of made lay ups without a miss.
 This will help to keep them focused and also promote accountability within your team.

->

-> Competition instinctively promotes an intense practice.
+Competition instinctively promotes an intense practice.
 Like Herm Edwards said, “we play to win the game.”
 Every drill should have a winner and a loser including a consequence for the losing team.
 We started this at Tennessee Tech and it’s amazing how much harder kids will play when something is at stake.

 However, the consequence must mean something.
 For instance, losing a drill and running a down and back will not really affect players.
 On the other hand, losing and running a timed suicide is much more difficult.
 The suicide is harder and only takes roughly 30 seconds, so it does not cut into practice time.